bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ## Narratives

-### From receiver to user pairing
+### From client to user pairing

-This section describes the requests and responses made between a receiver and a RadioTAG server when the server supports both receiver and user tagging.
+This section describes the requests and responses made between a client and a RadioTAG server when the server supports both client and user tagging.

 #### Tune radio to BBC Radio 4